Don’t see the answer you’re looking for below? Send us your question and we’ll find an answer for you.

 Given the churn of projects and the mix of long- and short-term assignments, this is a moving target.
-But as of April 2013, we employ roughly 2,137 people worldwide, more than 70 percent of them local staff.
+But as of January 2017, we employ approximately 3000 people worldwide, more than 70 percent of them local staff.

 In terms of consultants, we tap an in-house database of more than 60,000 highly qualified individuals.
 Organizational partners vary from country to country, assignment to assignment, but all told we work with more than 200 institutional collaborators.

 As a rule, no. Typically we implement programs funded by international donors, national governments, private corporations, or major philanthropies.
 As part of those programs, we very often are charged with overseeing and disbursing program funds in support of civil society organizations, local institutions, or programs with development-oriented goals, but those disbursements are invariably on a local, program-by-program basis.
-That said, we do sponsor a DAI community engagement program with a focus on youth empowerment in the places where we live and work.
-The most recent donation was a $10,000 award to the Organization for Youth Empowerment in Honduras.
+That said, we do sponsor a service award for DAI employees who volunteer in their communities.